-During the preparation of the inventory submission activities related to quality control were mainly focused on completeness and consistency of emission estimates and on proper use of notation keys in the CRF tables according to QA/QC plan.
+During the preparation of the inventory submission, activities related to source specific quality control were mainly focused on completeness and consistency of emission estimates according to 2006 IPCC Guidelines.
+Furthermore, documenting and archiving all input data and information relevant for the calculation of emissions is ensured.